bakito/argocd-touch-extension/README.md

 # ArgoCD Extension to touch Resources

 This ArgoCD extension adds an additional tab to selected resources, allowing to touch (add/update an annotation) these.
-This can be helpful to trigger refrech [ExternalSecrets](https://external-secrets.io/latest/introduction/faq/#can-i-manually-trigger-a-secret-refresh).
+This can be helpful to trigger refresh [ExternalSecrets](https://external-secrets.io/latest/introduction/faq/#can-i-manually-trigger-a-secret-refresh).

 ## Config